Eacaw/wfc-sudoku/README.md

 - Clone the repository locally
 - `cd` into the repository
 - run `npm start`
-- naviate to `localhost:3000` to view the sudoku board and solve the puzzle
+- navigate to `localhost:3000` to view the sudoku board and solve the puzzle

 ## Changing the puzzle